Kanchanbhale/SpaceApps-Covid19/README.md

 <br>
 <br>
 <h2>Human Factors</h2>
-The emergence and spread of infectious diseases, like COVID-19, are on the rise.
-Can you identify patterns between population density and COVID-19 cases and identify factors that could help predict hotspots of disease spread?
+<h4>The emergence and spread of infectious diseases, like COVID-19, are on the rise.
+Can you identify patterns between population density and COVID-19 cases and identify factors that could help predict hotspots of disease spread?</h4>
 <br>
 <br>
 <h2>The Isolation Solution</h2>
-Social distancing policies enacted the world over during the COVID-19 pandemic have left many people socially isolated.
-Your challenge is to develop innovative solutions to combat social isolation.
+<h4>Social distancing policies enacted the world over during the COVID-19 pandemic have left many people socially isolated.
+Your challenge is to develop innovative solutions to combat social isolation.</h4>
 <br>
 <br>
 <h2>A World Away</h2>